89oinotna/hofl-typing-in-prolog/README.md

 ### Terms
 <img src="img/hofl_terms.jpg" alt="hofl terms" width="70%"/>

+The actual syntax differs by:
+- lambda is replaced by a backslash \
+- multiplication symbol is *

 ### Types

 τ ::= int | τ0 * τ1 | τ0 → τ1